rokastas/infinite-scroll-app/README.md

   cd infinite-scroll-app
 ```

 Before you start the app, create a .env file at the app's root.
-This file must have the value for the env variable below
+This file must have the value for the env variable below.
+Register at https://www.pexels.com/ to get your API key.

 ```
 VITE_PEXELS_API_KEY=